 Right Click on the color table in the Legend and select Change Range...
 Edit the values to match the range of values masked.
 Change the range to 240 to 180 K and click OK.

 In the Field Selector tab, select Formulas under Data Sources.
-Under Fields, open the Imagery tree and select Mask Within Range.
+Under Fields, open the Imagery tree and select Mask Values Within Range.
 Click Create Display.

 In the Select Input window, enter the following parameters, then click OK: